 The Menendez bill has 22 co-sponsors, overwhelmingly Democrats, along with one independent, Bernie Sanders of Vermont.
 One of the co-sponsors, Sen. Frank Lautenberg, (D-NJ), passed away this week.
 The bill also has the backing of a variety of groups that stand to benefit from any decrease in defaults or increase in consumer spending.
 It is also generally supported by liberal-leaning groups, such as the Center for American Progress.

-I will say that I actually got the idea for this article chatting to Ryan from pure pelvic health.
+I will say that I actually got the idea for this article chatting to Shathani from calgary pest control.
 Thank you for that.
 I suppose you find inspiration in unexpected ways.

 Sources For This Article